-At a superficial level Nimue is a visual exploration into the wild and threatened natural environments in Tasmania.
-More comprehensively, Nimue is an account of the dynamic conflicts between human culture and nature.
-Psychologically, it delves into the primordial mind before it was distanced from our origins in a state of nature; sociologically, it imagines a future where modern attitudes have greenified, and where the 'symbiont' becomes common place; politically, it is a call for the recognition of nonhumans, and a revelation for intelligent life beyond humanity; personally, it is one mans journey into the wilds of Tasmanian nature, and into the wilds of his own nature.
+At a superficial level The Land of Moinee is a visual exploration into the wild and threatened natural environments in Tasmania.
+More comprehensively, it is an account of the dynamic conflicts between human culture and nature.
+Psychologically, it delves into the primordial mind before it was distanced from our origins in a state of nature; sociologically, it imagines a future where modern attitudes have greenified, and where the 'symbiont' becomes common place; politically, it is a call for the recognition of nonhumans, and is a revelation for the intelligent life of the natural world; personally, it is one mans journey into the wilds of Tasmanian nature, and into the wilds of his own nature.

-Through the use of the visual method, discourse, poetry, and mythology, Nimue plots one possible path of transformation from humanism to something a little less anthropocentric.
+Through the use of the visual method, discourse, poetry, and mythology, The Land of Moinee plots one possible path of transformation from humanism to something a little less anthropocentric.
 It cultivates a path of metamorphosis to a new social reality where human and nature are aligned.

 She moves, fluid, like waves.
 One moment crashing against an invisible wall, the next, spectre like, vanishing through it.
 Her single form vibrates through sheets of light, blending into a multiplicity.
 Forms emerge in her bodily writing, some like her own form, but so too, do forms manifest unlike her own.
 As her dance continues, she, the person, vanishes more and more as archetypes of human consciousness emanate from her sacred movements.